dotnet/corefx/Documentation/project-docs/dogfooding.md

 ## More Advanced Scenario - Using your local CoreFx build

-If you built corefx locally with `build -allconfigurations` after building binaries it will build NuGet packages containing them.
+If you built corefx locally with `build -BuildAllConfigurations` after building binaries it will build NuGet packages containing them.
 You can use those in your projects.

 To use your local built corefx packages you will need to be a self-contained application and so you will need to follow the "Self-contained" steps from above.
 Once you can successfully restore, build, publish,